fmalmeida/bacannot/docs/inputs.rst

 * path to custom **nucleotide** databases as described in :ref:`custom-db`

-   * This custom databases will be used to perform additional annatation processes using BLASTn
+   * These custom databases will be used to perform additional annatation processes using BLASTn

 .. note::